gaDZella/undefine/README.md

 ...
 ```

-Say, the user wants to remove A and Y symbols defining it values as:
+Say, the user wants to remove the A and Y symbols defining their values as:
  ```
  A = True
  Y = False